Habbo: Guest rooms

-Games
+User created games

-Users can create their own games in Habbo by buying furniture from the shop - from Puzzle Boxes to ice skating to football.
-Users can build an ice rink, Battle Banzai arena, or a never-ending maze.
-Users can also check out the hotel's Navigator and select the Games & Mazes category under the Rooms tab to play in other people's user-created rooms hosting games like Battle Banzai, Freeze, Ice Tag, and more.
+Users can create and host their own games in Habbo by buying and using furniture from the shop.
+Games such as Falling Furni, Cozzie Change, The Fridge Game, Mazes or by "buying game bundles" in the shop such as Battle Banzai, Freeze, Football and Ice Tag.
+Users can check out the hotel's Navigator and select the Games & Mazes category under the Rooms tab to play in other people's user-created rooms hosting games.

 Role-play elements

 Habbo users often create guest rooms which emulate real world businesses, police departments and other establishments.
 As the game's platform facilitates the creation of groups some users choose to design their groups based on a role-playing theme and go on to participate in activities which promote their groups to other users in the game.

 Currency

-There are 3 main types of currency on Habbo.
-Credits (or coins) which are used to buy furniture in the catalogue and Duckets (free currency earned by completing achievements such as logging in X days in a row) which enables users to buy effects and 'Rentable furni' (furniture to decorate rooms for a period of time, before it is then removed).
-Diamonds are used to buy rewards such as exclusive furniture items or Habbo Club and are gained by buying credits (1 diamond for each credit bought).
-As well as that, seasonally themed currencies (E.g.: "Snowflakes" for Christmas) are given out to players by staff for completing certain quests which can then be used to buy seasonal Furni for a short time.
+There are three main types of currency on Habbo.
+Credits (or coins) are used to buy furniture in the catalogue, and Duckets (free currency earned by completing achievements such as logging in a number of days in a row) enable users to buy effects and 'Rentable furni' (furniture to decorate rooms for a period of time, before it is then removed).
+Diamonds are used to buy rewards such as exclusive furniture items or Habbo Club and are gained by buying credits (one diamond for each credit bought).
+As well as that, seasonally themed currencies (e.g. "Snowflakes" for Christmas) are given out to players by staff for completing certain quests which can then be used to buy seasonal Furni for a short time.

-In addition to these 3, NFT credits (and credit furni) have been added shortly after the release of the NFT avatar collection.
+In addition to these three, NFT credits (and credit furni) have been added shortly after the release of the NFT avatar collection.